aztfmod/landingzone_aks/examples/aks/101-single-cluster/README.md

 rover login -t [TENANT_ID/TENANT_NAME] -s [SUBSCRIPTION_GUID]
 # Environment is needed to be defined, otherwise the below LZs will land into sandpit which someone else is working on
 export environment=[YOUR_ENVIRONMENT]
-# Set the folder name of this example
-example=101-single-cluster
 ```
 ### 2. Deploy the dependency landingzones